-We are seeing something of an epidemic of this abnormal heart rhythm, especially as people get older, and there may be overlap with other abnormal heart rhythms.
+We are seeing an epidemic of this abnormal heart rhythm, especially as people get older, and there may be overlap with other abnormal heart rhythms.
+This is due to a combination of too many triggers (see below) and hearts that are starved of essential nutrients.
 As with any disease, removing any causes and supporting the body is a good way forward.

 Atrial fibrillation (AF) can be continuous or intermittent.
 When it becomes continuous it tends to stay that way.

 There are many triggers for AF such as cigarettes, caffeine, alcohol (especially red wine) and some drugs.
 With alcohol, studies show that the higher the intake of alcohol the higher the risk of AF.
 Energy drinks (high in caffeine and sugar) are notorious for triggering AF and other abnormal heart rhythms.
 Anti-inflammatory drugs (ibuprofen, naproxen, diclofenac) are also prone to trigger it, making AF 70% more likely (even in the first 30 days after stopping them).
 In one study 10% found monosodium glutamate could trigger AF and 4% found aspartame was the trigger.
 Hydrogenated (trans) fats and pesticides are also triggers.
 Other drugs which can trigger AF are amitriptyline, steroids and theophyllines.

 Short-term exposure to particulate air pollution can trigger atrial fibrillation (usually about 2 hours after exposure) and long-term exposure can increase the incidence of this disease.